 Blisters as raised pockets of skin filled with fluid that often develop from ill-fitting shoes.
 Even if a runner buys the exact same make and model of footwear as they always use, these new shoes will not have the same give or contours of the used set.

-- This waterproof bandage provides the optimal wound healing environment, and is designed to provide cushioning against painful blisters or wounds and shields from further rubbing
+- Sterile hydrocolloid gel blister bandage provides the optimal wound healing environment, and is designed to provide cushioning against painful blisters or wounds on heels and shields from further rubbing to prevent re-injury

-- Advanced first-aid bandage prevents wound from drying out and locks body's natural healing power in with its dual action seal, sealing out dirt, germs, and water
+- From the #1 doctor recommended bandage brand, Hydro Seal Blister Bandages for Heels are sterile and not made with natural rubber latex.
+First-aid bandage prevents wound from drying out with its dual action seal, sealing out dirt, germs, and water

 That old pair of shoes had time to adjust to the intricacies of an individual’s foot and running pattern, and the material would gradually wear down.
 Spending too much time in shoes that don’t have these developments can result in the uncomfortable bubbles that are blisters.